Kreattehak/ClientDatabase/README.md

 ```

 ## Future of this project

-My purpose is to transform this project into 'AnimalShelterManagement' project.
+My purpose is to transform this project into 'AnimalShelterManagement' project working on Spring Boot.